pivotal/docs-tas-adapter/install.md

         --namespace APP-REGISTRY-CREDENTIALS-SECRET-NAMESPACE
       ```

-1. Create a `SecretExport` to allow TAS Adapter to copy the application image registry credentials secret into the "cf" namespace.
+1. Create a `SecretExport` to allow Application Service Adapter to copy the application image registry credentials secret into the `cf` namespace.

    ```bash
    kubectl apply -f - <<EOF